Find and Replace

 Use the Find and Replace window to replace text within tool names, annotations, and configurations.
 If you want to find and replace values in your dataset, use the Find Replace tool instead.

 You can use the Find and Replace window to search for, find, and replace text within your workflow.
-To access the Find and Replace window, use the Ctrl+F (Find tab) or Ctrl+H (Replace tab) keyboard shortcuts or via the Designer main menu, go to Edit > Find/Replace.
+To access the Find and Replace window via the Designer main menu, go to Edit > Find/Replace.
+You can also use the Ctrl+F (Find tab) or Ctrl+H (Replace tab) keyboard shortcuts to show the window.
+Use the Esc key to hide the window.

 The Find and Replace window shows a list of all the tools in your workflow by default (including the tool ID and Name).
 Select the tool you want to find from the list.
 The tool is highlighted on the canvas and the tool's Configuration window is opened.